Principal Investigator

 Graduate student

 Pengju Li received his B. Eng. in Materials Science & Engineering from National University of Singapore before he joined the graduate program in PME at the University of Chicago in 2020.
 Prior to PME he focused on skin-like sensortronics for robotics and human-machine interfaces in Prof. Benjamin Tee’s group.
-Currently, he works on the neuromorphic electrochemical and photoelectrochemical systems for biosensing and biomodulation.
-Pengju received the PME graduate fellowship upon admission, and received the Harper Dissertation Fellowship during the 3rd year of his Ph.D. journey.
+Pengju works on neuromorphic electrochemical and photoelectrochemical systems for biosensing and biomodulation.
+He was awarded the PME graduate fellowship upon admission and later received the Harper Dissertation Fellowship in his third year of Ph.D. studies.
+Additionally, he won the Grier Prize for Innovative Research in Biophysical Science.
 Pengju’s work embodies the fusion of artistic creativity and scientific rigor.
 One of his microscopic photographs has won 2nd place at UChicago Science as Art Contest 2023.
 More can be found on his Instagram account @nanoscale_.
 Outside lab, he is a violinist, table tennis player, and an avid angler.

 Email: pengju@uchicago.edu